GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 source ./env.sh
 ```

-3. Deploy Apigee API proxies, products and apps
+3. Deploy the Apigee resources necessary to create an integrated developer portal

 ```bash
 ./deploy-integrated-developer-portal.sh
 ```

+This script creates an API Proxy, API product, a sample App developer, and App.
+The script also tests that the deployment and configuration has been sucessfull.
+It does not, however, create the developer portal.
+We will create and test that manually.

 ## Testing the Client Credentials Proxy
-To run the tests, first retrieve Node.js dependencies with:
+To run the tests manually, first retrieve Node.js dependencies with:
 ```
 npm install
 ```